fanweng/cpp-programming/knowledge-base/concurrency/concurrency.md

 ### 3. Thread-local data

-Declaring a variable as thread-local ensures that each thread gets its own copy, no-sharing.
+Declaring a variable as [thread-local](multithreading/thread-local-data.md) ensures that each thread gets its own copy, no-sharing.

 ### 4. Synchronization Mechanisms for Threads

 #### Condition variables

-Condition variables enable threads to be synchronized via messages.
+[Condition variables](multithreading/condvar.md) enable threads to be synchronized via **messages**.

 ### 5. Tasks

 Also known as *Promises*.
 Task provides a higher level of abstraction than native threads.
 While explicitly creating a thread, a task is simply a job you start.
 C++ runtime will automatically handle the lifetime of the task.

+In most cases, tasks is a less error-prone way to synchronize threads.